 Buy Quality Over Quantity

 One of the best ways to be sustainable with your spending is to buy less.
-Yes, that may mean spending more, but purchasing pieces that promise to last longer limits the likelihood you’ll impulse-spend on something less eco-friendly, or simply toss your item when you feel it's met the end of its lifecycle. -Evan Malachosky, Assistant Editor
+Yes, that may mean spending more, but purchasing pieces that promise to last longer limits the likelihood you’ll impulse-spend on something less eco-friendly, or simply toss your item when you feel it's met the end of its lifecycle. -Evan Malachosky, Associate Editor

 Do Less Laundry